 Trauma training for practitioners, by practitioners

-Our mental health trauma training workshops are held in Brisbane, Canberra, Sydney and Melbourne.
-Early bird ticket pricing is $575.00, and standard tickets are $675.00.
+Our mental health trauma training workshops are held across several states and territories around Australia.
+Our standard ticket price is $775.00, which includes the two-day workshop and a CPT Manual valued at $75.
 If you are a clinician looking to invest in CPT training, reserve your spot today via our online booking system!

 Cognitive Processing Therapy therapy outcomes.

 Symptoms of PTSD.
 Theory underlying Cognitive Processing Therapy.